 Prior to the start of classes, all first-time-in-college students will participate in Archer Orientation.
 Students will be oriented to classroom locations, college resources and expectations for college students.
-They will learn how to access and use the student email accounts, Blackboard and Banner Self-Service.
+They will learn how to access and use the student email accounts, Blackboard (online learning platform) and Banner Self-Service, as well as college e-mail and other communication tools.